vtrivedi123/GraphicsPortfolio/README.md

 These are my up-to-date user interface/experience creations.

 ## **osu! skin**
 osu! is a free to play and open source rhythm game available on PC.
+A skin for this game is basically an overlay for their default UI while retaining the same features and playablity.
 * [https://osu.ppy.sh/home](https://osu.ppy.sh/home)

 ### **Main Menu**